 Wisconsin hires ex-Badgers center Al Johnson as RBs coach

-MADISON, Wis.
-(AP) Former Wisconsin center Al Johnson has left a Division II head coaching position to return to his alma mater as the Badgers' running backs coach.
+MADISON, Wis. — Former Wisconsin center Al Johnson has left a Division II head coaching position to return to his alma mater as the Badgers’ running backs coach.

 Johnson filled a vacancy that was created after Gary Brown stepped away from coaching to take an off-field role with Wisconsin’s program.
 Brown coached Wisconsin’s running backs last season but didn’t accompany the team to the Las Vegas Bowl for medical reasons.